jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Usually I fade out the length of questions once the participant agreed, so the next time I'm photographing and I see no obvious obstacles (an obstacle might be a blueprint for a project under construction on screen or table or anything else that is more confidential than what one would usually expect), I go with »May I…« the next time and fade out asking each time.
+Usually I fade out the length of thesequestions once the participant agreed, so the next time I'm photographing and I see no obvious obstacles (an obstacle might be a blueprint for a project under construction on screen or desk or anything else that is more confidential than what one would usually expect), I go with »May I…« the next time and fade out asking each time.
 Ask not only for recording activities – it goes for all other activities of yours you feel unsure about: just ask.
-By that you show respect and care for the participant and you avoid irritating situations.
+By that, you show respect and care for the participant and you avoid arkward situations.

 ## Asking open questions

 You may have noticed that the suggested questions from the previous section are not aiming for specific, short answers.
-In other areas you may  want answers to be short and
+In situations differen from user need reserach you often  want answers to be short and precise:
-precise: »Are you a graphic designer?« »I am a Graphic Designer!« / »How much do you like your Job?
+ »Are you a graphic designer?« »I am a Graphic Designer!« / »How much do you like your Job?
 Give a mark« »B!« / »Please name your Tools!« »InDesign, Photoshop«.

-If you would diagram who speaks for how long when we ask for specific information with a »closed« range of possibilities to answer it would look like this:
+If you would diagram who speaks for how long when we ask for specific information with a »closed« range of possibilities, it would look like this:

 ![short closed questions](images/talkDiagram_closed.svg)

 These questions demand very specific answers mostly out of a determined
-set: Yes or no, marks from A-F, a List of Nouns.
-They would be useful if you would want to do statistics, for analysis resulting in statements like »56.3% agreed strongly on Question X«.
+set: Yes or no, marks from A-F, a list of nouns.
+They would be useful if you would want to do statistics, for analysis leading to statements like »56.3% agreed strongly on Question X«.
 However, we want to find out about the *why* and *how* of the participant’s work here.

-Imagine, in contrast to the research session outlined above (short answers, short questions) a day-to-day situation, in which you get to know about somebody else experiences: A conversation with a friend.
-In such an exchange you will tell each other your experiences, what you felt, why you did this and that etc. In a diagram it would look like
+Imagine, in contrast to the research session outlined above (short answers, short questions) a day-to-day situation, in which you get to know about somebody else’s experiences: A conversation with a friend.
+In such an exchange you will tell each other about your experiences, what you felt, why you did this and that etc. In a diagram it would look like
 this: